Coconut Turmeric Rice

 Turmeric has a very earthy, strong, slightly pungent, and bitter flavor.
 That is why I like to add garlic, onions, and coconut milk to help mask that flavor.

-yes, you can grate the fresh turmeric and use 1 teaspoon in this rice.
+Yes, you can grate the fresh turmeric and use 1 tsp in this rice.
 The flavor is incredible.

 Absolutely, you can make turmeric brown rice by simply adjusting the liquid and cooking time.
-Use 2 cups liquid for every 1 cup brown basmati rice.
-Cover the pot and cook on a low simmer for 25 minutes.
-Then, rest for 10 minutes before you open and fluff it.
+Use 2 cups of liquid for every 1 cup of brown basmati rice.
+Cover the pot and simmer on low for 25 minutes.
+Then rest for 10 minutes before opening and fluffing it.

 Coconut Turmeric Rice